Can negative bare couplings make sense? The $\vec{\phi}^4$ theory at large $N$: Calculation

 There is an alternative choice for the domain $\calC_-$ that gets rid of most of these kinks by only forcing one component of the Fourier zero mode of the scalar field to live on the half-lines at $-\pi/4$, $-3\pi/4$ in the lower half of the complex plane.
 Let $\vec{\phi}(x)=\vec{\phi}_0+\vec{\phi}'(x)$, where $\vec{\phi}_0$ is the zero mode of the scalar field and $\vec{\phi}'$ contains all the non-zero modes.
 Then the domain $\calC_-$ can be parametrized in terms of the real-valued fields $\chi(x)=\chi_0+\chi'(x)\in\mathbb{R}$ and $\vec{\eta}(x)\in\mathbb{R}^{\Nmin}$ as

 where $\chi_0$ and $\chi'$ denote the zero mode and non-zero modes of the field $\chi$, respectively, and where $f$ is the same function defined in \eqref{eq:f}.
 See figure \ref{fig:PT-domains} for a visualization of this domain and the domain $\calC_{\PT}$ in $\eqref{eq:domain-PT}$.
 This domain still gives a bounded path integral and respects the $\PT$ symmetry $\vec{\phi}\to-\vec{\phi}$, $\ii\to-\ii$, but now it makes the path integral amenable to large-$N$ techniques, as we will see.
 Moreover, it gives a physical partition function.
 However, this domain does not (as far as I can tell) correspond to a Hamiltonian picture where quantum states and an inner product like the $\calC\PT$ inner product can be defined.
-The domain $\calC_-$ specified by \eqref{eq:domain-neg-coup} is the choice that will be considered in this paper for the negative-coupling theory.
+The domain $\calC_{\PT}$ in equation \eqref{eq:domain-PT} however will have a Hamiltonian, inner product, states, and an associated notion of unitary.
+For ease of calculation, the domain $\calC_-$ specified by \eqref{eq:domain-neg-coup} is the choice that will be considered in this paper for the negative-coupling theory.

 One more remark should be made before continuing on to the calculation of the partition function $Z_-$.
 It is perhaps unsatisfactory that the domain $\calC_-$ in \eqref{eq:domain-neg-coup}, and also the domain $\calC_{\PT}$ in \eqref{eq:domain-PT}, breaks the usual $\textrm{O}(N)$ symmetry of the theory (which is only a symmetry of the action) down to $\textrm{O}(N-1)$.
 However, it is not apparent how to keep the $\textrm{O}(N)$ symmetry and the $\PT$ symmetry while keeping the path integral bounded.
 As was already mentioned, letting the radial coordinate live on the $\PT$-symmetric hyperbola $\vec{\phi}^{\,2}(x)=-4\big(1+\ii \chi(x)\big)$, as was done for the 1D $N$-component theory in \cite{Bender:2013mpa}, gives an unbounded path integral, even though it keeps the $\textrm{O}(N)$ symmetry.